narayansharma-21/ArrhythmiaClassifier/README.md

 ```

-### 3. Placement of Dataset
+### 3. Prepare the data

-Download the [dataset](https://www.physionet.org/content/apnea-ecg/1.0.0/) from here.
+Download the [dataset](https://physionet.org/content/mitdb/1.0.0/) from here.
 Once downloaded, extract the dataset and place the files in the data/ folder.
 Your directory should look something like this:

 ```
 src/
 │
 ├── data/
-│   └── apnea-ecg-database-1.0.0/
+│   └── mit-bih-arrhythmia-database-1.0.0
-│       ├── a01.dat
+│       ├── 100.atr
-│       ├── a01.hea
+│       ├── 100.dat
-│       └── a01.apn
+│       └── 100.hea
 └── ...
 ```